ponylang/ponylang-website/content/sponsors/index.md

 ## Services Sponsors
 The following companies kindly donate resources to Pony.
 We are incredibly grateful for their support.
 We love using their services and think you would as well.

+### 1Password

+[1Password](https://1password.com) hosts our shared secrets for free as part of their [open source support](https://github.com/1Password/1password-teams-open-source).
+It solves quite a few problems for us.

 ### Appveyor

 [Appveyor](https://www.appveyor.com/) runs our continuous integration tests on Windows.
 They support a ton of open source projects.
 Wonderful service.